LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Local Invertible Map Decision Diagrams

-\begin{lemma} Denote by $\ket{G_n}$ the cluster state; a graph state on the $n \times n$ lattice.
-Each \qmdd representing the cluster state $\ket{G_n}$ has at least $2^{\floor{n/12}}$ nodes. \end{lemma} \begin{proof}[Proof sketch] Consider a partition of the vertices of the $n\times n$ lattice into two sets $S$ and $T$ of size $\frac{1}{2}n^2$, corresponding to the first $\frac{1}{2}n^2$ qubits under some variable order.
+\begin{restatable}{theorem}{thmgraphqmddlower} Denote by $\ket{G_n}$ the two-dimensional cluster state, defined as a graph state on the $n \times n$ lattice.
+Each \qmdd representing $\ket{G_n}$ has at least $2^{\floor{n/12}}$ nodes. \end{restatable} \begin{proof}[Proof sketch] Consider a partition of the vertices of the $n\times n$ lattice into two sets $S$ and $T$ of size $\frac{1}{2}n^2$, corresponding to the first $\frac{1}{2}n^2$ qubits under some variable order.
 Then there are at least $\lfloor n/3 \rfloor$ vertices in $S$ that are adjacent to a vertex in $T$ \cite[Th.
 11]{lipton1979generalized}.
 Because the degree of the vertices is small, many vertices on this boundary are not connected and therefore influence the amplitude function independently of one another.
 From this independence, it follows that, for any variable order, the partial assignments $\vec a \in \set{0,1}^{\frac{1}{2}n^2}$ induce $2^{\lfloor n/12 \rfloor}$ different subfunctions $f_{\vec a}$, where $f\colon \set{0,1}^{n^2} \rightarrow \mathbb C$ is the amplitude function of $\ket{G_n}$.
 The lemma follows by noting that a \qmdd has a single node per unique subfunction modulo phase.
 For details see \autoref{sec:graph-state-lower-bound}. \end{proof}

-We note that \autoref{thm:pauli-limdd-is-stabilizer} is a reformulation of the fact that for any $n$-qubit stabilizer state $\ket{\phi}$, the $(n-1)$-qubit states $(\bra{0} \otimes \id[2^{n-1}]) \ket{\phi}$ and $(\bra{1} \otimes \id[2^{n-1}]) \ket{\phi}$ are not only stabilizer states, but also Pauli-isomorphic.
-While we believe this fact is known in the community, \footnote{Namely, this fact can be observed (excluding global scalars) by executing the original algorithm for simulating single-qubit computational-basis measurement~\cite{gottesman1998heisenberg} on the first qubit.
-Similarly, the characterization of Tower-\limdds with the simpler case $G = \langle Z \rangle$, which represent precisely the graph states, is immediate by defining graph states recursively (see \autoref{sec:graph-states-limdds}).
-The case $G=\langle X\rangle$, which yields coset states, is less evident and requires a separate proof, which we also give in \autoref{sec:graph-states-limdds}. } we have not found this statement written down explicitly in the literature.
-More importantly for this work, to the best of our knowledge the resulting recursive structure (which DDs are) has not been exploited in the context of classical simulation before.

-\autoref{thm:pauli-limdd-is-stabilizer} shows us that \limdds are highly interesting as a classical simulation formalism because of the exponential separation with \qmdds and Matrix Product States it implies.
-We emphasize that we are not looking for faster simulation algorithms using \limdds for stabilizer states only: rather, in this work we formulate simulation algorithms for general circuits.

-Finally, we stress that obtaining the LIMs for the Pauli Tower-\limdd of a stabilizer state is not immediate from the stabilizer generators; specifically, the edge labels in the Pauli-\limdd are not directly the stabilizers of the state.
-For example, the state $\ket{000} + \ket{111}$ is represented by \lnode{\id}{\phi}{X \otimes X}{\phi} with $\ket{\phi} = \ket{00}$ but $X\otimes X$ is not a stabilizer of $\ket{00}$.